island-is/island.is/libs/clients/middlewares/README.md

 })
 ```

-By default, `overrideCacheControl` only affects non-500 GET responses, since we rarely want to cache 500 responses or POST/PUT/DELETE requests.
-If you know what you're doing, then you can override these as well:
+By default, `overrideCacheControl` only affects GET responses, since we rarely want to cache POST requests.
+If you know what you're doing, then you can cache those as well:

 ```ts
 const enhancedFetch = createEnhancedFetch({